IreneC2020/messaging-app/README.md

-### This project is using react chat engine to build a messaging application
+### This project is using react chat engine to build a messaging application (More to come...)
-Follow the steps below to start
+Follow the steps below to get started.

 ## Getting Started with Create React App